B.S.E. Degree in English Education

 An OC graduate with a Bachelor of Science in Education degree in English Education will:

-- Through extensive writing, research, presentations, class discussion, and testing demonstrate critical thinking skills, clear, correct, and effective communication in English, comprehension, interpretation, and evaluation of texts including critical works and works of British, American, and World Literature in their cultural and historical context, with the use of various theoretical methodologies, skills in applying the essential concepts of English structure and linguistics, basic skills in a foreign language (BSE - two years in high school; BA - 6 hours), exploration of and contribution to the world of ideas, and articulation of and engagement in the personal integration of faith and learning.
+- Demonstrate clear, correct and effective communication in English; comprehension of literary texts in their cultural and historical contexts; interpretation of texts with the use of research material and critical methodologies; skills in applying the essential concepts of English structure and linguistics; basic skills in a foreign language; and articulation of and engagement in the personal integration of faith and learning.

-- Show that he or she has acquired competency in a broad general education through study in the liberal arts by successfully completing the university core curriculum and passing the Oklahoma General Education Test (OGET).
+- Show general liberal arts knowledge by successfully completing the university core curriculum and passing the Oklahoma General Education Test (OGET).

 - Demonstrate an in-depth knowledge of English language and literature by achieving a 3.00 GPA in the specified major courses required for certification in English and passing the Oklahoma Subject Area Test (OSAT) in English.